What's a Social Media Manager? And How to Become One

 A social media manager is typically responsible for setting content strategy and driving engagement on a company’s social platforms.
 To be successful in that role, social media managers often need to possess a knack for storytelling, a keen eye for design, and an ability to analyze what does well with an audience—and what doesn’t.

-In this article, we’ll explore the responsibilities a social media manager typically has, the key skills necessary to do this line of work, and how to get started.
+In this article, we’ll explore a social media manager's responsibilities, the key skills necessary to do this line of work, and how to get started.
+If you're ready to launch this career path now, consider enrolling in the Meta Social Media Marketing Professional Certificate.

 What does a social media manager do?